 MCKINNEY-VENTO ACT SERVICES

 Students learn best when they have stability in their education.
-Should their housing become unstable, which happens to many, many students and families, their education can be disrupted and cause them to fall behind academically, among other potential problems.
-The McKinney-Vento Act protects students in times of housing instability by guaranteeing them the right to remain in their school of origin, provide transportation and connect them with community agencies, among other provisions.
-If your housing situation meets the following, please contact your school’s secretary, principal, or counselor; the district’s McKinney Vento Homeless Liaisons (listed below); or take this housing survey, and someone will contact you about helping your student and family.
+Should their housing become unstable, which happens to many, many students and families, their education can be disrupted and cause them to fall behind academically, interrupt their participation in school programs, and affect their health and emotional well-being.
+The McKinney-Vento Act protects students in times of housing instability by guaranteeing them the right to remain in their school of origin with supports to help them fully participate in all aspects of the educational program.
+If your housing situation meets any of the definitions below, please contact your school’s secretary, principal, or counselor; the district’s McKinney Vento Homeless Liaisons (listed below); or take this housing survey, and someone will contact you about helping your student and family.

 WHEN IS A CHILD OR YOUTH CONSIDERED HOMELESS?